-Failure Boredom - ric antecedents and consequences are associated with each function.
-Antecedents ated with attention/access behavior that increase the likelihood the behavior will Presence of favorite people, objects, activity Observation of attention to others Receiving low level of attention Unoccupied or bored Observations of others with a favorite object/activity Access to favorite object/activity denied Conse quences associated with attention/access behavior that keep the behavior occurring: Some Contact with teachers increases Verbal responses to the behavior increase Attention from peers Student is redirected to preferred activity, immediately or eventually children want to get sensory feedback from self-stimulation.
-The function of self-st imulatory behavior is difficult to determine because the student's sensory ack is not observable. Γypica Inconsistent antecedents and consequences associated with the behavior Problem behavior occurs when a person is alone or unoccupied, and continue even when others approach Problem behavior occurs repeatedly for long periods of time when no one is around Student appears calm and unaware of what is going on around him when Engaged in the behavior To get out of something (escape or avoid) edents associated with escape/avoid behaviors that increase the likelihood the for will occur: Transitions or lack of predictability Repetitive tasks, tasks which are easy or difficult, or non-preferred activities Too much or too little work Lack of choice or control Instructions, being told what to do Interruptions of routines
+Specific antecedents and consequences are associated with each function.
+Antecedents associated with attention/access behavior that increase the likelihood the behavior will occur:

+Presence of favorite people, objects, activity Observation of attention to others

+Receiving low level of attention

+Unoccupied or bored

+Observations of others with a favorite object/activity

+Access to favorite object/activity denied

+Conse quences associated with attention/access behavior that keep the behavior occurring:

+Contact with teachers increases

+Verbal responses to the behavior increase

+Attention from peers

+Student is redirected to preferred activity, immediately or eventually

+stimul children want to get sensory feedback from self-stimulation.
+The function of self- latory behavior is difficult to determine because the student's sensory feedback is servable.

+Туріса ally, self-stimulatory behavior can be hypothesized if the following are true:

+Inconsistent antecedents and consequences associated with the behavior

+Problem behavior occurs when a person is alone or unoccupied, and continue even when others approach

+Problem behavior occurs repeatedly for long periods of time when no one is around

+Student appears calm and unaware of what is going on around him when Engaged in the behavior

+To get out of something (escape or avoid)

+edents associated with escape/avoid behaviors that increase the likelihood the ior will occur:

+Transitions or lack of predictability

+Repetitive tasks, tasks which are easy or difficult, or non-preferred activities

+Too much or too little work

+Lack of choice or control

+Instructions, being told what to do

+Interruptions of routines

+Particular individuals

-] Particular individuals ╛ Anticipation of an unpleasant event
+Anticipation of an unpleasant event